bbvch/DapperPlayground/README.md

 Playground for testing the StackExchange object mapping Library [Dapper](https://github.com/StackExchange/Dapper).

+See this page for more first hand examples: [Dapper Tutorial](https://dapper-tutorial.net/dapper)

 ## DBMS used

 Dapper supports a variety of database management systems (DBMS).
 In this sample project the following DBMS where used: